art work by John Ceprano

 Posted in Conflict Coaching, Conflict Management Coaching | Leave a comment

-• What feelings are lingering?
+• What emotions are still lingering?

 • What else occurs to you as you consider these questions?